sta426hs2022/docker-for-sta426/README.md

 # Test that `ARMOR` is working

-Goto [http://localhost:8886/](http://localhost:8886/) and type in username/password; RStudio Server should open.
+Goto [http://localhost:8886/](http://localhost:8886/) and type in username (`rstudio`) and password (as defined in the command above); RStudio Server should open.
 Go to Terminal and type:

 ```
 cd /home/rstudio/work